Sydney Town Hall: Heritage listing

 An early version of the City of Sydney coat of arms on the portico façade of the Town Hall.

 As at 2 June 2009, Sydney Town Hall is significant for its continuing use as the offices of the Council of the City of Sydney and as the city's civic and cultural centre.
 It is the centre of city politics and the place where decisions are made about the city.
 Major civic events are celebrated here and the hall acts as the venue for major cultural events, benefit concerts and rituals.
 It has high social value for all sections of the community and is used regularly as the meeting place for political protests and rallies.

 The building with its clock tower and steps is a city landmark and symbol of the city, both historically and today.
-It is the most elaborate and exuberant work of Second Empire Style architecture in Australia featuring corner towers, domed pavilions, pedimented breakfront entries, a hierarchy of decorative orders, columned and pedimented window treatment, venetian windows and elaborate decoration.
-It exhibits the highest level of craftsmanship, quality of materials and incorporates technological advances.
-Elaborate interiors exhibit fine design and craftsmanship.
+It is a work of Second Empire Style architecture in Australia featuring corner towers, domed pavilions, pedimented breakfront entries, a hierarchy of decorative orders, columned and pedimented window treatment, venetian windows and elaborate decoration.
+It exhibits the high level of craftsmanship, quality of materials and incorporates technological advances.

 Decorative features of exceptional significance include the vestibule glass dome, the organ, mosaic floors, carved cedar joinery and carved sandstone and marble.
 It features the first known use of Australian motifs in the etched glass.
 Exceptional windows by Lucien Henry also feature Australian flora.

 The growth of the building reflects the growth and importance of the city.
 The development of the city coat of arms is also recorded in the building fabric.

 The site and surrounding land has high historical and archaeological importance as it represents the location of the former Old Sydney Burial Ground.
 The cemetery was Sydney's first permanent cemetery, set out in September 1792 by Governor Phillip and the Reverend Richard Johnson.
 It was closed in 1820 when the Sandhills or Brickfield cemetery was opened.
 Works within Town Hall and its vicinity regularly expose remains of graves.

 As an archaeological resource, Old Sydney Burial Ground has high scientific research potential as it contains material culture related to a seminal phase of the nation's history.
 As a burial ground which includes remains of some of the city's founding pioneers and one of Sydney's oldest European religious and ceremonial sites, the Old Sydney Burial Ground has outstanding social value to the people of Sydney and Australia.
 The Old Sydney Burial Ground is a site of State heritage significance.

 The place is associated with many important people including politicians, designers, artists as well as performers and community figures and names are recorded in the fabric.
 There are important associated collections of records and of items such as art works which enhance understanding of the place and research and educational value.

 Sydney Town Hall was listed on the New South Wales State Heritage Register on 5 March 2010 having satisfied a range of heritage criteria.